Are you an adrenaline junkie with the wintertime blues?

 This spot, located in the West Edmonton Mall in Alberta, features more than 27 rides and attractions, including a roller coaster and swing ride; plus play areas for younger kids, making it the largest indoor amusement park in the world.

 - Address: 110 Schanck Road, Freehold, New Jersey

 - Phone: 732-577-8200

 Step into a galaxy and battle it out in this spot’s two story laser tag arena, take a spin on the go-kart track, enjoy rides like the Spin Zone Bumper Cars, Kite Flyer, Skyscraper, Dizzy Dragons, carousel and Freedom Rider, test your nerve on the ropes course, hang out in the arcade and more.

-Older kids take a spin on the Crazy Mouse Spinning Coaster and Giant Ferris Wheel, while younger kids take a trip to Kidzville for some pint-sized rides at this Ohio favorite.
+Older kids take a spin on the Wild Mouse Roller Coaster and Wild Cat Roller Coaster, while younger kids take a trip to Kidzville for some pint-sized rides at this Ohio favorite.
 They also offer a petting zoo, vendors for parents, carnival games, a fun house and much more.

 - Address: 14600 Lakeside Circle, Sterling Heights, Michigan

 Tots and younger kids 36″ and taller can try the Banana Squadron, Yak Attack and Python Pit Roller Coaster, while younger thrill seekers enjoy a soft pit area and arcade games at this local spot.

 - Address: 1305 Kalahari Drive, Wisconsin Dells, Wisconsin